awaredb/awaredb-docs/functions.md

 They are used to retrieve special values from properties or nodes.

 - `children`: Returns all sub-properties or sub-nodes inside of a `path`.
-Example: `this.children`.
+Example: `children`.
 - `date`: Returns date from a datetime value.
 - `time`: Returns time from a datetime value.

 ## Higher End Functions

 All higher end functions are used to transform values from properties values or nodes lists.
-They can be used as continuation of a path `this.children.map(x => expression)`.
+They can be used as continuation of a path `children.map(x => expression)`.

 - `map(x => expression)`: Takes an array of values and applies a transformation to each value.
 Example: `[1, 2, 3].map(x => x + 1)` returns `[2, 3, 4]`.
 - `filter(x => expression)`: Takes an array of values a new array with only values that meet certain criteria.
 Example: `[1, 2, 3].filter(x => x > 1)` returns `[2, 3]`.